-I was born in Copenhagen and have since then lived in Germany and the US, but Aarhus is the city where I have lived the longest and therefor it feels like home.
+I was born in Copenhagen and have since then lived in Germany and the US, but Aarhus is the city where I have lived the longest and therefore it feels like home.
 I have a bachelor’s degree in Mechanical Engineering and a master’s in Technology Based Business Development from Aarhus University.
 As part of my master’s degree, I spent a semester abroad working for Lockheed Martin in Texas before joining DC.

 Why I wanted to work for DC

 I wanted to work in a young and dynamic atmosphere, where you get the responsibility and opportunity to be able to make a difference.
-DC also has a strong focus on people development and helps me further develop my skills within different fields such as programming and problem solving.
+DC also has a strong focus on people development and helps me further develop my skills within different fields such as programming and problem-solving.